cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 <div class="embed-responsive embed-responsive-16by9">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rjzh8vmzJH8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
+A video that shows this exercise done in Eclipse is at the bottom of this page.

 Some people tell me my YouTube videos are much more enjoyable when run at 2x speed and muted.
 YMMV.